Boost Wallet

 Notes

-Onboarding and access fee Refer to your key account manager ecommpay
+Onboarding and access fee refer to your ecommpay key account manager

 Interaction diagram